HailtheWhale/Autonomous_Windblade_Sanding/README.md

   - Demonstrates that multiple sensors help to filter out information that is NOT true.

 ## Localization (Based on AMCL)
+- 2 pose arrays, 1 for each camera.
+For visualization.

 ![localization](https://github.com/HailtheWhale/Image_Repo/blob/main/Research/Autonomous_Windblade_Sanding/Final_Localization.png)